Kissing Spines

 - Recovery is possible, but requires time and commitment.

 The locations and number of vertebrae involved can vary.
 Kissing spines most commonly occur between thoracic vertebrae (T) 13 and 18, with T15 the most often affected.
-This is the site where the angle of the dorsal spinal process changes orientation.
-It is also the site directly under the saddle and the rider’s seat.
+This is the site where the angle of the dorsal spinal process changes orientation and is also the site directly under the saddle and the rider’s seat.
 Kissing spines have also been observed in the lumbar vertebrae, but this is less common.

 What are the clinical signs of kissing spines?